Tera Mera Saath Rahe: Plot

-Later, it is revealed that Mr. Modi and his wife kept Gopika's mother as a hostage in their house by giving her the wrong pills and making her mentally ill so that the woman doesn't reveal or remember that Saksham's father Mr. Modi had murdered Gopika's father twenty years ago.
-In the eyes of media, Gopika's mother was a murderer.
-Gopika learns of this and is heartbroken, she vows to avenge her mother's kidnapping and to find her escaped brother, Munna, who ran away in childhood after getting embarrassed.
+Later, it is revealed that Mr. Modi and his wife kept Gopika's mother as a hostage in their house by giving her the wrong pills and making her mentally ill so that the woman doesn't reveal or remember that Mr. Modi had murdered Gopika's father twenty years ago.
+In the eyes of the media, Gopika's mother was the murderer.
+Gopika learns of this and is heartbroken, she vows to avenge her mother's kidnapping and her father's death and also to find her escaped brother, Munna, who ran away in childhood after getting embarrassed.
 However, Mr. Modi has a deeper secret which he doesn't wish to reveal to his family members, so it is evident that he is not the murderer either.
 He is arrested.
 Munna returns with his family and decides to annoy the Modis for which he somehow manages to get control over their mansion and business, thus the Modis are ousted from their own house.
-Later, it is revealed that a 8 years old Saksham has killed Gopika's father accidentally while playing with the gun and this is the truth Mr. Modi was hiding.
+The Modis live an impoverished life for some time and struggle with their finances.
+Later, it is revealed that an 8 years old Saksham had killed Gopika's father accidentally while playing with the gun and this is the truth Mr. Modi was hiding.
 Saksham is arrested.
 Gopika is heartbroken.
-However, eventually things are settled correctly, Mr. Modi and Saksham both are bailed out of the prison.
-Munna forgives the Modis and is united with them.
+However, eventually things are settled, Mr. Modi and Saksham both are bailed out of the prison.
+Munna forgives the Modis and unites with them.

-After that, a strange girl named Keshari is sent to the Modi house.
-Initially thought to be Saksham and Shradhha's daughter, she is revealed to be the illegitimate daughter of Chirag.
-Ashi is heartbroken and decides to terminate her marriage with Chirag and leaves the Modi House.
+After these incidents, a strange girl, Kesari is sent to the Modi house.
+Initially thought to be Saksham and Shradhha's daughter, she is revealed to be the illegitimate daughter of Chirag and Shraddha.
+Aashi is heartbroken and decides to terminate her marriage with Chirag and leaves the Modi House.
 Shraddha is adamant to marry Chirag.
-Aashi decides to divorce Chirag but Meethila gets the issues sorted out; Chirag reveals to Keshari that he is her biological father, not Saksham.
-The Modis allow Shraddha to stay at their end.
-The Modi family lives happily ever after.
+Aashi does not trust Chirag anymore and decides to divorce him but Mithila eventually gets the issues sorted out.
+Chirag reveals to Kesari that he is her biological father, not Saksham.
+Shraddha repents for her mistakes once she realizes that she was doing wrong by trying to break apart Chirag and Aashi.
+The Modis allow Shraddha and Kesari to stay at their end.
+The Modi family reunites with each other and they live happily ever after.